Algerian mandole: Structure

 The Algerian mandole is a stringed instrument, with an almond shaped body, built in a box like a guitar, but almond shaped like the mandola with a flat back, raised fingerboard, and wide neck (as a guitar's).
 It can have eight, ten, or twelve strings in doubled courses, and may have additional frets between frets to provide quarter tones.
 A variation is to have the thickest strings be single strings instead of double courses.
 The sound hole is typically diamond shaped, but can be round, and sometimes covered by a rosette.

 Instruments have been created with a scale length of 25.5 inches (650mm), but also as long as 27 inches.
 Overall instrument length is approximately 990mm (about 39 inches).
 Width 340mm (about 13.4 inches), depth 75mm (about 3 inches).

 The scale length puts the mandole in the baritone or bass range of instruments, such as the mando-cello.
 The instrument can be tuned as a guitar, oud or mandocello, depending on the music it will be used to play and player preference.
 When tuning it as a guitar the strings will be tuned (E2) (E2) A2 A2 D3 D3 G3 G3 B3 B3 (E4) (E4).
-Strings in parenthesis are dropped for a five or four course instrument.
+Strings in parentheses are dropped for a five or four course instrument.
 Using a common Arabic oud tuning D2 D2 G2 G2 A2 A2 D3 D3 (G3) (G3) (C4) (C4).
 For a mandocello tuning using fifths C2 C2 G2 G2 D3 D3 A3 A3 (E4) (E4).